Vin1001/TSA/README.md

 ![notebooks\binary_illustration.png](https://github.com/Vin1001/TSA/blob/main/notebooks/binary_illustration.png)

+Here RF is called the Risk Factor ranging between [0, 1].
+RF at tick = t is calculated as the ratio of difference between prediction for t and actual value at t, to twice of nth percentile absolute error(for eg. 80th percentile error if considered significant).
+#### For demonstration of the model check out notebooks directory

 Disclaimer:
 The projects and analyses provided in this repository are for educational purposes only and should not be construed as financial advice.